justinjbird/justinjbird.github.io/README.md

 ## Notes

-* didn't realise this until after lots of troubleshooting :( you can't have the link set up with Mastodon before things are set up with Github, it won't verify.
+I didn't realise this until after lots of troubleshooting :( you can't have the link set up with Mastodon before things are set up with Github, it won't verify.
 If you do it in reverse, remove the link and re-add for the verification to happen.